 Delayed gratification is all well and good, but let’s be honest: we all prefer the instant kind, so it’s a good job that Taskmaster is returning to our screens a little earlier than usual for Series 15.
 The new episodes will air at 9 p.m. from Thursday the 30th of March on Channel 4.

-Tonight’s Series 14 finale was no different, and we now know we can look forward to seeing Frankie Boyle, Jenny Eclair, Ivo Graham, Mae Martin and Kiell Smith-Bynoe doing very silly things for Alex Horne and Greg Davies in Series 15.
+Series 15 will welcome Frankie Boyle, Jenny Eclair, Ivo Graham, Mae Martin and Kiell Smith-Bynoe, all doing very silly things for Alex Horne and Greg Davies.

-We’ve just said goodbye to Fern Brady, John Kearns, Munya Chawawa, Dara Ó Briain and Sarah Millican as Series 14 reached its climax and Dara Ó Briain was crowned the Taskmaster champion.
+Last year, we said goodbye to Fern Brady, John Kearns, Munya Chawawa, Dara Ó Briain and Sarah Millican as Series 14 reached its climax and Dara Ó Briain was crowned the Taskmaster champion.
 It was also the first time in Taskmaster history that there was a joint last place, with Fern Brady and John Kearns tying in fourth.
-It’s been an absolute banger of a series, with unwilling sabotage, outrageous cheating and lots of mucking about in an airport, so the next lot have got big shoes to fill.
+It’s been an absolute banger of a series, with unwilling sabotage, outrageous cheating and lots of mucking about in an airport, so the next lot have big shoes to fill.

 Let’s take a closer look at the line-up for Taskmaster’s fifteenth series: